3D printing's come a long way.

 With just a CAD file, a physical piece takes shape "directly from the engineer's design file without requiring a machinist to translate the drawings into a prototype using traditional machine shop tools—something that would take days or weeks," Jacobs added.
 "You can get complex, quick working models and fail or succeed fast.
 It also allows new solutions because you can 3D-print something that couldn’t possibly be machined.
 It can truly revolutionize our design capabilities."

-Working across Abbott’s different medical device businesses—including those focused on vascular, vision care, diabetes and diagnostics—is paying off, said Senior Volwiler Research Fellow Syed Hossainy, who leads the 3D printing initiative within Abbott's vascular division.
-Brainstorms with colleagues from the vision and diabetes care businesses about the challenges in their fields led to 3D-printing breakthrough ideas.
+Working across Abbott’s different medical device businesses—including those focused on vascular, diabetes and diagnostics—is paying off, said Senior Volwiler Research Fellow Syed Hossainy, who leads the 3D printing initiative within Abbott's vascular division.
+Brainstorms with colleagues from the diabetes care businesses about the challenges in their fields led to 3D-printing breakthrough ideas.